Kanban-Zai/kanban-zai-version-1.0/core.md

 When it becomes a clique it is the worst type of bad for a team and will destroy it.

+The difference between a coven and a clique is that a coven is INCLUSIVE and anyone can join a clique is EXCLUSIVE only some certain people are accepted in.

 All team members must maintain constant vigilance against cliques forming and must call them out, in addition to it being an auditable event.